Shougo/neocomplete.vim/README.md

 buffer. neocomplete can be customized easily and has many more features than Vim's built-in completion.

-Note: If you use neovim, you should use deoplete instead. https://github.com/Shougo/deoplete.nvim
+Note: If you use neovim or Vim8+, you should use deoplete instead. https://github.com/Shougo/deoplete.nvim

 ## Installation